kyma-incubator/compass/docs/terminology.md

 # Terminology

-This document presents the basic terminology and concepts that appear in the Compass documentation.
+This is the basic terminology that appears in the Compass documentation:

 * **Administrator** - a user that can configure and group Applications and Runtimes.